ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

   For each database, the responsible node for the task is set by the cluster to one of the database group nodes.

-* Since defining a Server-Wide backup actually creates regular backup tasks, the behavior of a Server-Wide Backup Task when the cluster or responsible-node is down is identical to that of a regular backup task.
+* Since defining a Server-Wide backup actually creates regular backup tasks, the behavior of a Server-Wide Backup Task when the cluster or responsible node is down is identical to that of a regular backup task.
   See [Backup Task - When Cluster or Node are Down](../../studio/database/tasks/backup-task#backup-task---when-cluster-or-node-are-down).

 * A graphical view of the database group shows which node is responsible for which task.